 We’re currently experiencing a high volume of enquiries due to COVID 19.
 Our staff work hard to resolve your enquiries.
 When you contact us, we expect that you are cooperative, courteous and respectful.
 Please note our staff may terminate a call that becomes unreasonable, abusive, or aggressive.
 Read more about what you can expect from us and what we expect from you in Our commitment to you.

 What we can and can’t help with

-We can give you general information about coronavirus and Australian workplace laws under the Fair Work Act.
+We can give you general information about COVID-19 and Australian workplace laws under the Fair Work Act.
 This includes guidance about COVID-19 vaccinations and the workplace.

 Please read our COVID-19 vaccination information first before calling us.
 Our information is reviewed and updated regularly as the COVID-19 pandemic evolves and the vaccination rollout continues across Australia.
 This is also the information that our staff use and will refer to when answering your question.

 There are some issues we can’t help with when you call us or when you lodge an online enquiry.
 These include giving you a definite answer about:

 - whether your direction or your employer’s direction to get vaccinated is lawful and reasonable

 - whether you have been unfairly dismissed or adversely affected because of your vaccination status (the Fair Work Commission can advise on the process for lodging an unfair dismissal or general protections application)